SnehalChaithanya-07/me-api-mysql/README.md

 - This project is designed for a single-user profile
 - MySQL strict group-by issue was handled using aggregation
 - Duplicate skill search results were handled using DISTINCT

+## Project Overview
+I built a backend API using Node.js and MySQL that supports profile creation, skill search, and a health check endpoint.
+A simple HTML and JavaScript frontend consumes these APIs.